 Calfrac Holdings has US\$120,000,100 aggregate principal amount of 10.875% second lien secured notes due 2026 outstanding.
-The Second Lien Notes were issued in connection with the Exchange Offer described under the heading "General Development of the Business - Financing and Capital Markets Activity".
-The Second Lien Notes were issued pursuant to an indenture entered into among Calfrac Holdings, the Company, Calfrac Corp. and Wilmington Trust, National Association, as trustee and collateral agent, dated as of February 14, 2020 (the "Second Lien Notes Indenture").
+The Second Lien Notes were issued in connection with the Exchange Offer described under the heading "General Development of the Business - Three-Year History - 2020".
+The Second Lien Notes were issued pursuant to an indenture among Calfrac Holdings, the Company, Calfrac Corp. and Wilmington Trust, National Association, as trustee and collateral agent, dated as of February 14, 2020 (the "Second Lien Notes Indenture").
 Fixed interest on the Second Lien Notes is payable on March 15 and September 15 of each year, and the Second Lien Notes will mature on March 15, 2026.